Special Measures

 Rates for RIs undertaking additional MoJ-funded duties

-RIs undertaking additional MoJ-funded duties within the WIS (e.g. accredited RIs, inc. regional coordinators) are subject to the rates of remuneration as set out on this card.
+RIs undertaking additional MoJ-funded duties within the WIS (e.g. accredited RIs, inc. regional coordinators) are subject to the rates of remuneration as set out.